 Odds of Next Patriots Offensive Coordinator

 While there is plenty of intrigue around who Belichick will hire, there are two heavy favorites according to our model, both of whom have ties to the Patriots.
 This prop won't be offered at sportsbooks in MA.
 Retail sports betting is set to launch on Jan.
-31 and online sportsbooks some time in March.
+31 and online sportsbooks some time in March, and this hire will greatly affect the New England Patriots Super Bowl odds.

 Not only would this reunion make a good deal of sense, but where there's smoke, there's fire.
 O'Brien previously replaced McDaniels as the Patriots offensive play-caller after McDaniels left to coach the Denver Broncos in 2009 (though Belichick didn't give him the formal coordinator title until 2011).